amusingimpala75/macpaperd/readme.md

 macpaperd is still alpha software, and as such it can damage your system.
 Currently only single display setups are supported, and multi-display setups may break entirely.
 By break, I mean that Launchpad, the Dock, and swiping between spaces will not function at all until you open a Terminal (accessible from Spotlight Search found in the spyglass icon in macOS menubar) and run `rm ~/Library/Application\ Support/desktoppicture.db && killall Dock`.
 Oh and wallpaper won't work while it's broken, and when you fix it via the above command all the spaces' wallpapers will be reset.
 That said, feel free to try it out; just don't come crying if you can't figure out why it's broken.

+## Dependencies

+`macpaperd` uses the `zig-sqlite` sqlite bindings in order to access databases.
+By default we link the executable to the system `sqlite3` installation, but with the compilation flag `-Dbundle-sqlite` we instead statically link the one provided with the bindings.
+It does increase the executable size by about 6Mb.
+`macpaperd` uses the official Zig package manager, and as such requires a version > 0.11.0. `zig-master` is not tested.

 ## Building

 The executable can be built with `zig build`, and the resulting executable can be found at `zig-out/bin/macpaperd`.